 The technology enabling cars to become hyper-connected objects is closely linked to embedded software and its ability to communicate with immediate and distant environments.

-In order to maintain high-quality connectivity in all circumstances and ensure the security of critical car systems, OEMs are urged to comply with cybersecurity regulations, such as the recent UNECE WP29.
+To maintain high-quality connectivity in all circumstances and ensure the security of critical car systems, OEMs are urged to comply with cybersecurity regulations, such as the recent UNECE WP29.

 Security by Design approach: the foundation for end-to-end secure connected cars